 We knew that the synagogue was being refurbished but didn’t know when it would be finished.
 So the invitation came as a pleasant surprise and we knew that we couldn’t miss it for anything.
 It would give us a chance to renew an old friendship and visit a place with which we had fallen in love.
 We looked at each other.
 It was as if fate had decided that since we hadn’t done anything about it, it would take control and arrange our lives for us.

-Two days later, at six am on a cold grey morning the cruise ship Star Pride left the historical port of Pireus on the outskirts of Athens bound for the Aegean.
+Two days later, at six am. on a cold grey morning the cruise ship Star Pride left the historical port of Pireus on the outskirts of Athens bound for the Aegean.
 She was part of the Windstar fleet a small up-market company specialising in boutique cruise ships.
 On board were about 150 tourists mainly from the USA and UK most of whom were on their first trip to the Greek archipelago.
 Joanna my wife, an artist and myself a retired lawyer had boarded her the previous night, having spent a day in Athens and were due to arrive at Chania later that day.
 I was excited to return to the town to see what had happened in the five years since we were last there.

 I woke early that morning, dressed quickly and went onto the deck to watch the skyline of Athens slowly recede into the mist.
 The whole scene was surreal.
 How had we got involved in this extraordinary adventure?
 Was it by chance as was it the case on so many others or was there some mystical reason why we were being drawn back to Crete.
 Standing on the deck I watched the bow as it split the grey oily surface of the sea sending curling waves spreading further and further away from the side of the boat.
 I thought of the other ships that had passed that way over the centuries from the earliest Hellenic fleet to the most recent German navy in the Second World War.
 So may lives lost forever buried without trace in that deep watery grave.